 Just Say No.

-Whether cannabis is legal in a state or not, employers retain the right to “Just Say No,” but with caveats.
-Employers in the U.S. have the latitude to set a variety of workplace rules and standards, as long as they’re not discriminatory.
-That includes firing an employee for using cannabis at work, even in states where it’s legal recreationally.
+Whether cannabis is legal in a state or not, employers retain the right to “Just Say No.” Employers in the U.S. have the latitude to set a variety of workplace rules and standards, as long as they’re not discriminatory.
+Those rules can include firing an employee for using cannabis at work, even in states where it’s legal for recreational use.

 Nevertheless, if cannabis becomes legal in Georgia for medicinal purposes and it is prescribed to a worker by a doctor, it is likely that the employer will not be able to prohibit its use on the job.
 Rather, the company would need to make accommodation for the medical usage—perhaps by adjusting the worker’s job duties if impairment might be a problem—just as it would for any other legally protected condition.